 Pros:

-- It’s easy to apply for financing as part of the buying process and Tesla offers a great experience.
+- It’s easy to apply for financing during the buying process, and Tesla offers a great experience.

 - The advertised minimum APR of 2.49% is lower than the current average.

-- Tesla has become more flexible and now offers more terms to choose from as well as financing for its entire lineup of new and used vehicles.
+- Tesla has become more flexible and now offers more terms and financing for its entire lineup of new and used vehicles.

-- Tesla is a flexible option, and a representative will work with you to find an alternative if you don’t get approved.
+- Tesla is a flexible option, and if you aren’t approved, a representative will work with you to find an alternative.

 Cons: